 You need to get rid of tension in your body & specifically in your vocal mechanism.
-Do relaxation exercises and make “being relaxed” a habit in your life.
+Do relaxation exercises and make “being relaxed” a habit.
 Job interviews make people tense.
-They literally tighten their vocal instruments, which results in a pitch that’s too high and a voice that’s very thin-essentially lacking executive presence.
+They tighten their vocal instruments, resulting in a pitch that’s too high and a very thin voice that lacks executive presence.

-It also, unfortunately, makes people talk too fast, forget what they wanted to say, and use closed body language.
+Unfortunately, it makes people talk too fast, forget what they want to say, and use closed body language.
 The tension that we feel before & during job interviews can cause our skill level to drop.

-What happens as a result of this tension and our skill levels dropping & talking too fast, etc. is that people don’t see how amazing you are.
-You can’t have your interviewers not seeing how amazing you are.
+What happens as a result of this tension and our skill levels dropping & talking too fast, etc., is that people don’t see how amazing you are.
+You can’t have your interviewers not see how amazing you are.
 Not if you want to nail your job interview.

 Your Speech & Voice can Make or Break You

 Use lots of air when you speak.
-Practice with a recorder-you’ll be surprised at how you sound so authoritative, yet warm.
+Practice with a recorder-you’ll be surprised at how you sound so authoritative yet warm.
 Speech is acoustically air molecules that vibrate.
-The more air you use the more resonance you have thus the more assertive you sound.
+The more air you use, the more resonance you have, thus, you sound more assertive.

 Make sure the end of your utterances are short in duration and quiet in volume.
 This eliminates “upspeak” and drag.”
 Drag is little known and oft used.
 It’s when a speaker lengthens their last syllable in a phrase or sentence.

 Small talk is anything but small.
 Most people are afraid of it or despise it.
 That’s because they’re doing it wrong.
-You can learn to use small talk to instantly create powerful bonds with others.
+You can learn to use small talk to create powerful bonds with others instantly.

 I arm my clients with an arsenal of anecdotes.
 But you can do this yourself.
 You just master some stories that get others thinking and talking.
 Did you ever hear someone tell a story & you instantly wanted to tell the story that it made you think of?
 That person is likely a great story-teller.

 Make sure you sit with your back straight, your arms apart & your head held high.
 Sit at the back of your chair.
-This will not only make the interviewers instinctively trust & like you but it will cause you to feel more confident.
+This will make the interviewers instinctively trust & like you, and it will cause you to feel more confident.
 It’s science. 🙂

 On that roller coaster, my fear controlled my body.
-I knew I needed to keep my head up but I couldn’t do it.
-Obviously I needed to do my relaxation exercises. 🙂 It took a few roller coaster rides to get my head to stay up, but when I did I was really able to enjoy the ride.
+I knew I needed to keep my head up, but I couldn’t.
+Obviously, I needed to do my relaxation exercises. 🙂

 I had a talented female c-suite client who was often in a board room with only men.
-She was aware that she was really quite nervous.
+She was aware that she was quite nervous.
 The first thing we did was train her to relax in that room.
 That included her body language.
-She initially was unable to sit at the back of her chair!
+She was initially unable to sit at the back of her chair!
 She sat at the edge of her seat.
-It took a couple of weeks to get her at the back of the chair.
-But when she did she had so much more control over her body, her speech & the others in the room.
+Getting her at the back of the chair took a couple of weeks.
+But when she did, she had so much more control over her body, speech & the others in the room.
 She became a leader.

 Here’s an article from Monster with advice on nailing your first C-suite interview.

 So remember, don’t cross your legs or your arms.
 Keep your extremities as far from midline as possible.
-This results in your being able to keep control of yourself, your speech & other people.
+This results in your ability to control yourself, your speech & other people.
 That’s leadership.

 Take a beat to process their questions before answering.
 Don’t be afraid of silence.
 What may seem like an eternity to you is probably just a second.
-This gives you the opportunity to design your answer concisely & with persuasion.
-The sooner you start speaking the higher the chance that you’ll use fillers, run on sentences, and massive no-content words.
+This allows you to design your answer concisely & with persuasion.
+The sooner you start speaking, the higher the chance you’ll use fillers, run-on sentences, and massive no-content words.
 The ones I call grammar glue (ands, ifs & buts.)